 The expedition is all inclusive once you meet with the team in country so you won’t need much money, just for some souvenirs on the way, alcoholic drinks or for (discretionary but always appreciated) tips.

-The following is the recommended kit list for the 2018 cultural immersion expedition to Republic of Congo.
+The following is the recommended kit list our cultural immersion expedition to Republic of Congo.
 At several points during this expedition you will be required to carry all of your own kit along with a share of group food, cooking equipment, paddling equipment and the medical and communications pack.

 Secret Compass have arranged team members discounts with Cotswold Outdoor, Nordic Life, Outdoor Hire and Expedition Kit Hire, details of these will be sent through on booking.